Matthew-Nicholson/mcts-tic-tac-toe/tests/README.md

-TODO
-- Outline instructions for running unit tests.
-- Outline instructions for running e2e tests.
-- This project does not require component testing.
+## Testing Tic-Tac-Toe

+### Vitest and Playwright

-This project uses Vitest for unit testing, and Playwright for E2E testing.
+This project uses Vitest for unit tests, and Playwright for End-to-End (E2E) testing.
+To run the tests, use `npm run test`.
+Be aware that the dev server must be running for Playwright to have anything to test against.